-When the canneries began losing market share to the cheaper overseas imports, A.J. decided to shut down the cannery and continue in-the-sack oyster business that sold fresh product from the company vessels.
+When the canneries began losing market share to the cheaper overseas imports, A.J. decided to shut down the cannery and continue the in-the-sack oyster business that sold fresh product from the company vessels.
 Jack bought the Tidelands division from A.J. in 1975.
 He continued in the vessel management and fresh product operation, mainly buying off the boats and sending the small shrimp to peeling plants while heading the larger shrimp and sending the tails to be graded and packed.

 Over the years, the American Shrimp Processors Association and Wild American Shrimp have encouraged consumers to look at the front and back of packages of...

 Recipe by: Wild American Shrimp Chef Advocate Jim Smith PICKLED SHRIMP Ingredients: 1 Pound shrimp boiled 1 Sweet onion sliced 2 Lemons sliced 3 Cloves...

 Americans ate 16.1 pounds of seafood on average in 2018, the most in nearly a decade.
 But how many of us know where our shrimp...